OutSystems/docs-product/src/develop/ui/reuse/propagate-changes-from-a-reusable-screen-element.md

 1. Right-click a Flow and select **Add Block**.
 Name it Sizes.
 1. Right-click the Sizes Block and select **Add Event**.
 Name it SelectSize.
-1. Right-click the SelectSize Even and select **Add Input Parameter**.
+1. Right-click the SelectSize Event and select **Add Input Parameter**.
 Name it SizeName.

     ![Event with a parameter on a Block](images/block-event-properties.png)